Posted: February 15th, 2017 | By: Lisa Snedeker

-From Harbin, China, to Vienna, Austria, to Winston-Salem, North Carolina, the third bi-annual meeting of the World Tort Law Society will be held Nov.
-13-18, 2017, at Wake Forest Law in the Worrell Professional Center.
+From Harbin, China, to Vienna, Austria, to Winston-Salem, North Carolina, the third biennial meeting of the World Tort Law Society will be held Nov.
+15-18, 2017, at Wake Forest Law in the Worrell Professional Center.

-Professor Michael Green, who as a nationally and internationally recognized torts teacher and scholar, is hosting and helping organize the event as a founding member of the World Tort Law Society.
+Professor Michael Green, a nationally and internationally recognized torts teacher and scholar, is hosting and helping organize the event as a founding member of the World Tort Law Society.

 The World Tort Law Society is comprised of leading torts scholars from countries around the world and meets to discuss and prepare comparative reports on specific common areas of tort law.
 The first report was on products liability.

-Additionally, the discussion topic for the World Tort Law Society’s 2019 annual meeting, “Personality Right and Freedom of Speech: Tort Liability under Internet,” will be determined at the November 2017 meeting.
+The next topic for the World Tort Law Society’s 2019 annual meeting in Taiwan will be, “Personality Rights and Freedom of Speech: Tort Liability in the Internet Age,” according to Professor Green.